philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 "Cat of spec type",
 }
 ```
-For major information related to the use of Pointers take a look [here](../pointers/)
+For major information related to the use of Pointers take a look [here](../pointers/).
 {{% /alert %}}

 ## Go Template
-With Go we can use template system: it is a way to substitute at a string some value injected by a template `action`.
+With Golang, we can use template system: it is a way to substitute at a string some value injected by a template `action`.
 An `action` is a particular expression included in double brackets: `{{ ... }}`.
 With an expression we can:
 - print values,